starlord-daniel/CafeteriaBot/README.md

 The implemented bot consist of multiple dialogs, these are:

-- Root Dialog: The main dialog which handles the routing of the requests, sends the welcome message and displays the results in a carousel form
+- Root Dialog: The main dialog which handles the routing of the requests, sends the welcome message and displays the results in a carousel form.

-- Menue Dialog:
+- Menue Dialog: The Menu dialog allows the user to state his queries and then recognizes the intent behind these queries based on the LUIS service.
+This intent (and additional entities) are then used to apply a filter on the database.
+The result of this query is forwarded to the root dialog and then displayed.

-- Allergy Dialog:
+- Allergy Dialog: The Allergy dialog lets the user type food allergies.
+These are then stored in a constant storage, so future filters results will take these allergies into account.
+After this dialog, the Menu dialog is called.

 ## Extension Capabilities ##